-This is not about bad olive oil producers.
+This is not about bad producers.
 It is about how long food takes to travel from a farm to a shelf, and what happens to a delicate product like extra virgin olive oil along the way.

 Olive Oil Has a Harvest Window — And It Is Longer Than You Think